 The examination will be comprised of a comprehensive written and/or practical examination for the course and the student must achieve a score of 75% or better to receive credit.
-Examinations will be attempted proctored after the beginning of the second scheduled class period.
+Examinations will be attempted by the end of the first scheduled class period of the course being challenged; no exemption exams will be proctored after the beginning of the second scheduled class period.
 Credit by examination may be attempted one time for any approved course.
 Credit by examination will not be allowed during the last term of studies required for graduation in any program.
 Credit by examination may not be attempted in any course that the student has previously earned credit or been enrolled.